-If you’re a hiring manager at your organization, chances are that you have had a couple of new hires that haven’t worked out the way that you hoped, or as we call them - a mis-hire.
+If you’re a hiring manager at your organization, chances are you have had a couple of new hires that haven’t worked out the way you hoped, or as we call them - a mis-hire.
 The costs of a bad hire can be staggering when you really sit down and analyze them.
 In work done by Dr. Bradford Smart, author of Topgrading, the estimated cost of a bad hire ranges from 5 to 27 times the amount of the person’s actual salary.
 The good news is that there are ways to systematically reduce the chances of this happening on your next hire.
-According to Gallup mishires cost the US economy over 1 trillion dollars per year.
+According to Gallup mishires cost the US economy over 1 trillion dollars annually.
 How can you avoid this fixable problem?
 Read on.

 Highlights of the types of costs involved in a bad hiring (or a good one):